R-Fuzz/symsan/driver/aflpp/README.md

 * `rgd::Solver` is in charge of solving a solving task.
 Right now there are three solvers, which works in a layered manner (i2s->jigsaw->z3): if a task is solved by an earlier solver, it will skip the next solver; otherwise the next solver is invoked.
-    * A simple I2S solver, which uses tracing results to map input bytes to comparison operands and generate a solution based on potential [input-to-state correspondence](https://www.ndss-symposium.org/ndss-paper/redqueen-fuzzing-with-input-to-state-correspondence/).
+    * The default one is a simple I2S solver, which uses tracing results to map input bytes to comparison operands and generate a solution based on potential [input-to-state correspondence](https://www.ndss-symposium.org/ndss-paper/redqueen-fuzzing-with-input-to-state-correspondence/).
     * JIGSAW, which is our [JIT-based constraint solver](https://github.com/R-Fuzz/jigsaw).
     * Z3